Our use of Cookies

 How do I make an export application?

 There is some information available within the User Guide.
-Further to this information related as to how to make an export application on eDomero can be found on the plant health portal.
+Further to this information related as to how to make an export application on PHES can be found here: Apply for plant export certificates and inspections - GOV.UK (www.gov.uk).

 How will exports of goods that are not of GB origin be certified?

-De-regulated produce imported in to GB does not need to be accompanied by a phytosanitary certificate (PC).
+De-regulated produce imported into GB does not need to be accompanied by a PC.
 However, if such goods are then re-exported back to the EU or NI (and they are regulated in the EU), a GB PC will be required to accompany the consignment.

 In order for the GB plant health services to issue the PC:

-• if the goods originate from a non-EU country and there are special import requirements which can only be attested to by the plant health service in the country of origin, the GB plant health service will require a PC from the non-EU country of origin confirming the EU special import requirements have been met. e.g. citrus from South Africa
+• If the goods originate from a non-EU country and there are special import requirements which can only be attested to by the plant health service in the country of origin, the GB plant health service will require a PC from the non-EU country of origin confirming the EU special import requirements have been met.
+E.g. Citrus, mangoes, cherries and other Prunus.

 • In all other cases, e.g. if there are no such special import requirements or the goods originate from the EU, then the GB plant health service will not require a PC from the country of origin.

-If the client has sourced commodities via a third party, how can they proceed with an export if they do not have access to the original PC or PEACH application number?
+If the client has sourced commodities via a third party, how can they proceed with an export if they do not have access to the original PC or the IPAFFS application number?

 Are goods originating from Great Britain (GB) subject to a lower inspection rate?